Markov spin models for image generation : explicit large deviations with respect to the number of pixels: Discrete-time Markov spin models for image generation

 \subsection{Direct link with the continuous-time Markov spin-flip dynamics of \cite{c_generativePropagator}}

-The finite-time propagator of Eq. \ref{Propagatorfactorizedimage} concerning the discrete-time Markov chain dynamics for the spins has exactly the same form as the finite-time propagator written in Eq.
-83 of \cite{c_generativePropagator} for the continuous-time Markov spin-flip dynamics up to the correspondance of notations $\lambda = e^{-e_1 }$.
+The finite-time propagator of Eq. \ref{Propagatorfactorizedimage} obtained above for the discrete-time Markov chain dynamics has exactly the same form as the finite-time propagator written in Eq.
+89 of \cite{c_generativePropagator} for the continuous-time Markov spin-flip dynamics up to the correspondance of notations $\lambda = e^{-e_1 }$.
 As a consequence, all the results that are based on this explicit finite-time propagator can be directly translated between the discrete-time and the continuous-time frameworks.
 While the work \cite{c_generativePropagator} focuses on the temporal convergence properties via the spectral decomposition of the forward propagator of Eq. \ref{Propagatorfactorizedimage} with its consequences for observables like the local magnetizations ${\cal M}_i(t) $ and the correlations ${\cal C}_{i_1,i_2,..,i_K}(t) $ between an arbitrary number $K$ of spins $1 \leq i_1<i_2<..,i_K \leq N$

-the goal of the following sections is to analyze the full probability distributions of extensive global variables corresponding to sums over the $N$ pixels : we have already stressed that the overlap $Q$ of Eq. \ref{overlapQ} is the relevant variable that determines the forward propagator of Eq. \ref{Propagatorfactorizedimage}, but we will also consider the magnetization
+the goal of the following section will be to analyze the full probability distributions of extensive global variables corresponding to sums over the $N$ pixels: we have already stressed that the overlap $Q$ of Eq. \ref{overlapQ} is the relevant variable that determines the forward propagator of Eq. \ref{Propagatorfactorizedimage}, but we will also consider the global magnetization

-in order to extract the large deviations properties of the corresponding intensive variables $q=\frac{Q}{N}$ and/or $m=\frac{M}{N}$ when the number $N$ of pixels becomes large $N \to + \infty$ during the forward dynamics and during the backward-generative dynamics.
+that represents the simplest extensive variable associated to a single configuration.
+When the number $N$ of pixels becomes large $N \to + \infty$, we will be interested into the large deviations properties of the corresponding intensive variables $q=\frac{Q}{N}$ and/or $m=\frac{M}{N}$ during the forward dynamics and into the consequences for the backward-generative dynamics.